-- Career exploration and plans - Related postsecondary education options, including information about financial planning for postsecondary education - · Educational needs, including courses that the student intends to take
+- Career exploration and plans - Related postsecondary education options, including information about financial planning for postsecondary education - Educational needs, including courses that the student intends to take iii.
+Civics Test Requirement

 The ILP shall be readily available to students and parents.
-The student, parent, and school of- ficials shall review and approve it at least annually.
+The student, parent, and school officials shall review and approve it at least annually.